KristofferC/TimerOutputs.jl/README.md

 [![Build Status](https://travis-ci.org/KristofferC/TimerOutputs.jl.svg?branch=master)](https://travis-ci.org/KristofferC/TimerOutputs.jl) [![codecov](https://codecov.io/gh/KristofferC/TimerOutputs.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/KristofferC/TimerOutputs.jl)

 `TimerOutputs` is a small Julia package that is used to generate formatted output from timings made in different sections of a program.
-It's main functionality is the macro `@timeit` that is similar to the `@time` macro in Base except one also assigns a label to the code section being timed.
+It's main functionality is the `@timeit` macro, similar to the `@time` macro in Base except one also assigns a label to the code section being timed.
+Multiple sections can be timed at the same time and can even be nested.
-It is then possible to print a nicely formatted table presenting how much time was spent, how much allocations were performed and how many calls were made for each section.
+After the program has executed, it is possible to print a nicely formatted table presenting how much time was spent, how much allocations were performed and how many calls were made in each section.
-Multiple calls to code sections with the same label will accumulate the data for that label.
+Multiple calls to code sections with the same label (and in the same "scope") will accumulate the data for that label.

-An example of the output is shown below:
+An example of the output (used to time a finite element simulation) is shown below:

 ```
  ────────────────────────────────────────────────────────────────────────────────